 Index management actions that can be performed from the dotCMS backend can also be achieved using CURL commands.
 For more information, see the RESTful API to Manage Indexes documentation

-- *Replicas - The number of copies of a given index (*only available on clustered instances).|
+|*Replicas||Number of copies of a given index (*only available on clustered instances).|

 |Health||Colored icon indicating whether the index or index “replica” is being used by a dotCMS instance:|

-Actions Available on any Index
+Actions Available on Indexes

 The following right-click options are available on any index:

 |Download Index Snapshot||Downloads a copy (snapshot) of the selected index.|

-|Close-Index||Closes an index, blocking it from performing read/write operations so it has nearly no overhead on the server).|
+|Close-Index||Closes an index, blocking it from performing read/write operations (so it has nearly no overhead on the server).|

 Adding a Sharded Index